krmbzds/stars/README.md

 ## Makefile

-- [bgreenwell/doxx](https://github.com/bgreenwell/doxx) - Expose the contents of .docx files without leaving your terminal.
-Fast, safe, and smart — no Office required!
 - [nodiscc/awesome-linuxaudio](https://github.com/nodiscc/awesome-linuxaudio) - [mirror] A list of software and resources for professional audio/video/live events production on Linux.
 - [manna-harbour/miryoku](https://github.com/manna-harbour/miryoku) - Miryoku is an ergonomic, minimal, orthogonal, and universal keyboard layout.